DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 ### Journal Entry 02

 *Plot Significant Text:* At this point, this dimension is incomplete.
 However, by the time I am finished constructing this labyrinth, I will need to ensure there is *a way to return to the outside world* if I need to.
 However, I need a way to prevent just anyone from leaving.
 Perhaps *sealing this exit off with spell would suffice*?

+# Old Journal Entry Text

+Putting this here so it doesn't get lost

+### 01